tilesprivacy/.github/profile/README.md

  Private, on-device AI memory that personalizes the agents you use, on your terms.
 </p>
             <p>
  We'd love to partner with early-stage companies to build together.
 Join us in the Tiles <a href="https://discord.gg/yp3xQbHT" className="underline" target="_blank" rel="noopener noreferrer">Discord</a> server.
-Subscribe to our <a href="https://blog.tiles.run/" className="underline" target="_blank" rel="noopener noreferrer">blog</a> for updates on on-device AI and personalization research.
+Subscribe to our <a href="https://blog.tiles.run/" className="underline" target="_blank" rel="noopener noreferrer">blog</a> for updates on on-device AI and software personalization research.

 Consider supporting our work through <a href="https://github.com/sponsors/tileshq" className="underline" target="_blank" rel="noopener noreferrer">Github Sponsors</a>.